Vindexus/PoweredByHeresy/game/github/tactician.md

 Each battle is different and requires a different approach.
 At the start of each battle, decide which tactic you are actively employing.

-*   Defensive: As long as you don't attempt to gain ground, you gain +1 to all Defy Danger rolls
+*   Defensive: As long as you don't attempt to gain ground, you gain +1 to all [Defy Danger](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#defy-danger) rolls
 *   Reactive: Whenever you are attacked, you can immediately respond and take +1 forward
-*   Reckless: You deal +1d4 damage and take +1d4 damage
+*   Reckless: You deal an extra damage die, but your defense is reduced by 1
-*   Precise: While you remain focused on a single target, you gain +2 piercing against them
+*   Precise: While you remain focused on a single target, you inflict +1 wounds when you damage them

 If you change tactics you lose the benefit of the one you had chosen.